twocitizenships/club-tropical-excellent-erc20/README.md

 _________________

 As the project gains traction, I expect to build in $CTE staking and providing various incentives for capital raising and funding of various Club Tropical Excellent projects globally.
-Within the community, we have men with many skills.
-If some are inclined to make something great, together we shall determine plan of action for making Club Tropical Excellent more than a token.
+Within the community, there are many skillsets.
+If some are inclined to build, together we shall determine plan of action.

-Additionally, if @bronzeagemantis contacts @twocitizenships via Twitter, I will send 10% of $CTE token supply to his wallet.
+Additionally, if @bronzeagemantis contacts @twocitizenships, 10% of total token supply will initially be sent to his address to begin distribution of tokens to members deemed worthy of this endeavor.